 Individuals who are not tested:

-If an outbreak is declared at the child care centre/school age site, the following measures must be taken:
+If a positive COVID-19 case, or an outbreak is declared at the child care centre/school age site, the following measures must be taken:

 - Consult with and follow directions from Public Health.

-- Notify all family, staff, and essential visitors of the facility’s outbreak status. (i.e. letters and signage)
+- Notify all family, staff, essential visitors, school boards of the facility’s outbreak status by an email and/or phone call to each family.

 - Enhance cleaning and disinfecting procedures